shreyaskn72/crossplane/02_local_lab__docker_desktop_k8s/runbook.md

 # 1. What is Crossplane?

-Crossplane is an open-source control plane that allows you to create and manage infrastructure using Kubernetes APIs.
+Crossplane is an open-source control plane framework used to create and manage infrastructure using Kubernetes APIs.

 Instead of writing: